Robert Schumann: 1850s

 Hall writes that Brahms proved "a personal tower of strength to Clara during the difficult days ahead": in early 1854 Schumann's health deteriorated drastically.
 On 27 February he attempted suicide by throwing himself into the River Rhine.
 He was rescued by fishermen, and at his own request he was admitted to a private sanatorium at Endenich, near Bonn, on 4 March.
 He remained there for more than two years, gradually deteriorating, with intermittent intervals of lucidity during which he wrote and received letters and sometimes essayed some composition.
 The director of the sanatorium held that direct contact between patients and relatives was likely to distress all concerned and reduce the chances of recovery.
 Friends, including Brahms and Joachim, were permitted to visit Schumann, but Clara did not see her husband until nearly two and a half years into his confinement, and only two days before his death.
 Schumann died at the sanatorium aged 46 on 29 July 1856, the cause of death being recorded as pneumonia.
 (Note: As with the hand ailment earlier in his life, Schumann's decline and death have been the subject of much conjecture.
 One theory is that tertiary syphilis, long dormant, was the cause, and the official certification as death from pneumonia was intended to spare Clara's feelings.
-This view is given varying degrees of credence by Joan Chissell, Alan Walker, John Daverio and Tim Dowley, and is not endorsed by Eric Frederick Jensen, Martin Geck and Ugo Rauchfleisch, who regard the evidence for syphilis as unconvincing.
+This view is given varying degrees of credence by Joan Chissell, Alan Walker, John Daverio and Tim Dowley, and is not endorsed by Eric Frederick Jensen, Martin Geck and Udo Rauchfleisch, who regard the evidence for syphilis as unconvincing.
 Another theory is an atrophy of the brain, linked to congenital bipolar disorder: in a 2010 symposium John C. Tibbetts quotes the psychiatrist Peter F. Ostwald: "Did the man have diabetes, did he have liver disease?
 We don't know.
 Did he have an infection?
 Did he have tuberculosis?
 We don't know.
 These conditions could be remedied today.
 We could take X-rays of the chest, we could do a test for syphilis, we could treat those conditions with antibiotics.
-A bipolar affective disorder is eminently treatable today".)
+A bipolar affective disorder is eminently treatable today.")